Listen to or read this post:

 Even the most mundane activities were overwhelming.
 I remember standing in the rain outside a camera shop without an umbrella, caught in a mental tug-of-war.
 One part of me was fixated on memories of the abuse, while another was trying to recall what I had planned to buy.
 Although no one could see what was going on in my mind, I imagined those memories becoming a hologram, and all would see the flames of remembering driving my craziness.

 Shivering from cold and rain, I entered the shop and made it as far as the counter.
 But when the salesman kindly asked if he might help me, my eyes welled with tears and I quickly turned and left.
 I could not fill the expected space of customer.
 I could not say, “Yes, please,” or voice what I needed.
 Too much of the personal in me overflowed the container of everyday life.

 I returned to my car and started to head home, then decided to try again.
 I resolved that if madness was my new normal, I would have to adapt.
 I drove to Target to return something, what it was I have forgotten.
 But I remember a man starting to follow me in the parking lot.
-I wonder how I must have appeared at that time — frightened eyes and a frozen face, a stiff body with hunched shoulders burdened with sorrow.
+I wonder how I must have appeared — frightened eyes and a frozen face, a stiff body with hunched shoulders burdened with sorrow.
 A bit disheveled too, mirroring my scattered attention.
 For a predator, I surely seemed easy prey.